What Is Yellow Nutsedge?

 Yellow nutsedge is a specific type of nutsedge plant that is often viewed as a grass-like lawn weed when it appears in residential yards here in the Lincoln, Nebraska area.
 The true nature and classification of yellow nutsedge, however, is a bit more complicated.
 This aggressive and invasive plant is known to absorb all the water from a given area, leaving little moisture for your lawn and other plants.
 So, is yellow nutsedge a grassy weed, or is it something far more destructive that all homeowners in Nebraska need to know about?
 The Summit Lawns crew is here to clear it all up for you!

-Sedges vs. Grassy Weeds
+Sedges VS. Grassy Weeds

 Nutsedge in lawn